ONSdigital/dp-data-tools/kafka-tools/drain-topic/README.md

 for this consumer group.

-This is because we need our process to consume from (drain) all partitions for this consumer group.
+This is because we need our process to consume from (drain) all partitions for this consumer group:

-In this example (i.e. the default consumer of the topic), we will stop the `dp-observation-importer` app:

-In nomad choose Jobs --> `dp-observation-importer` (or the relevant app name) and click `Stop`.
+In nomad choose Jobs --> `dp-observation-importer` (or the relevant consumer app name) and click `Stop`.

 ### Drain the topic